Why Can’t I Orgasm?

 What you need to keep in mind is that, in the wide majority of cases, anorgasmia can be treated.
 Because it’s so multifaceted, it’s important for it to be tackled holistically.
 That means looking at your physical health, your mental health, your upbringing, your lifestyle, your relationship, and so on.

-Scenario 2: I can orgasm alone but never with a partner.
+Scenario 2: I can orgasm alone but I can't orgasm with a partner.

 This often falls under the diagnosis of situational anorgasmia and is more likely to be due to psychological causes than physical ones.
 Here are a few questions to answer that might help you get to the root cause of this issue.
 If the answer to a question is no, move on to the next one until you find something that sounds familiar: